 \subsection{Applying PCE to the Stochastic OCP}

 Before reformulating Problem~\ref{Problem1} in a data-driven fashion, we recall its PCE-based reformulation.
-To this end, we assume that an exact PCE for the process noise is known.
-This is the case if we restrict the choice of $W_i$ in Problem~\ref{Problem1} to certain types of random variables. cf. Table~\ref{tab:askey_scheme}.
-Put differently, for known distributions of the initial condition and the noise, one will try to choose the basis such that their PCE representation are exact, e.g., they follow Table~\ref{tab:askey_scheme}.
-Moreover, for the sake of exactness of the PCE for the input $U$, its basis is chosen accordingly. \begin{assumption} The random variables $\mbf{U}$ of Problem \ref{Problem1} are chosen such that they admit exact PCEs with $L+1$ terms, i.e., they satisfy Definition \ref{def:exact_pce}.\End \end{assumption}
+To this end, we assume that exact PCEs for the initial condition and for the process disturbances are known.
+Put differently, for known distributions of the initial condition $\Xini$ and the disturbance $W_k$, one should (if possible) choose the bases such that their PCE representations are exact, e.g., they follow Table~\ref{tab:askey_scheme}.
+Moreover, to obtain exact PCEs for the optimal solution $\mbf{(X^\star,U^\star,Y^\star)}_{[0,N-1]}$ in Problem~\ref{Problem1} the underlying basis is constructed accordingly.

-\begin{proposition}[Exact uncertainty propagation via PCE] Suppose that for $X_k$ and all \textit{i.i.d.} $W_{i}$, $i\in \I_{[k,k+N-1]}$ in Problem \ref{Problem1} satisfies Definition \ref{def:exact_pce} with a PCE with $L_{x}$ terms and $L_w$ terms respectively.
-Moreover, suppose Assumption \ref{ass:input_disturbance} holds.
-Then, for any finite horizon $N \in \N^+$, the optimal solutions of Problem~\ref{Problem1}---i.e., $\mbf{X}^\star$ and $\mbf{U}^\star$---admit exact finite PCEs with $L+1$ terms, where $L$ is given by